Thinking beyond borders

 |FY 2018*||AR$ 102.300|

-In addition to Argentina’s domestic arrangements that provide relief from international double taxation, Argentina has entered into double taxation treaties with 18 (Australia, Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Russia, Spain, Switzerland, Sweden, UK and Mexico countries to prevent double taxation and allow cooperation between Argentina and overseas tax authorities in enforcing their respective tax laws.
+In addition to Argentina’s domestic arrangements that provide relief from international double taxation, Argentina has entered into double taxation treaties with 19 (Australia, Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Russia, Spain, Switzerland, Sweden, UK and Mexico) countries/territories to prevent double taxation and allow cooperation between Argentina and overseas tax authorities in enforcing their respective tax laws.

 There is the potential that a permanent establishment (PE) could be created as a result of extended business travel, but this would depend on the type of services performed and the level of authority the employee has and the time spent in Argentina.